pkrumins/the-seasoned-schemer/readme.txt

 | (lambda ... between it and the (let ...), or if the new value for x is a   |
 | function that refers to x                                                  |
 '----------------------------------------------------------------------------'

+[17]-Chapter-15-We-Change-Therefore-We-Are------------------------------------

+See 17-we-change-therefore-we-are.ss file for code examples.

+Chapter 17 continues to improve the paranthesis pizza wrapping function and still teaches how to use set! and let correctly.

+It also looks at how to count the number of cons calls in a function by using set!.

 ------------------------------------------------------------------------------